 Qualified teacher status (QTS) is the accreditation that enables successful trainees to teach in state-maintained and special schools in England and Wales.
 Trainee teachers must meet all aspects of the Teachers’ Standards relevant to the award of QTS.

-Working with the University of Hull, trainee teachers can progress through a programme of part-time study to Level 7 and to the award of PGCE (Post Graduate Certificate of Education), in addition to achieving Qualified Teacher Status (QTS).
+Working with the University of Hull, our trainee teachers can progress through a programme of part-time study to Level 7 and to the award of PGCE (Post Graduate Certificate of Education), in addition to achieving Qualified Teacher Status (QTS).

 All training is delivered in Doncaster, with additional input and academic support provided by the University of Hull, delivered at both face-to-face workshops and via on-line support.